top of page

 Brain Trust

-Funders at any stage of their causal pathways work are invited to participate in the Brain Trust.
-A Brain Trust engagement from the intro call until the receipt of recommendations lasts about two to three months.
-Email us at causalpathways@policysolve.com to set up your intro call!
+Funders and evaluation comissioners at any stage of their causal pathways work are invited to participate in the Brain Trust.
+From the intro call until the receipt of recommendations, a Brain Trust engagement lasts about two to three months.
+Email us at causalpathways@policysolve.com to set up your free intro call!

 How it works